Pothos are often decorated in a trailing fashion, but they fail to enchant when the vines are not bushy or fuller due to inapt pruning.

 Thus, aim for the Pothos variety that is comparatively big and master the art of judicial pruning to make them fuller.

-The juvenile Pothos are often small and not bushy from the get-go but gradually become fuller with age.
+The juvenile Pothos are small and not bushy but gradually become fuller with age.

 However, if the plant misses proper care, it might grow slowly and appear thin with leggy, sparse growth.